Deepam-Rai/Algorithms/MapReduce/Basic Definitions.md

 ### **Combiners:**
  are the task run at the output of each Map task.
  - Users can implement this function, by default they are identity functions.
- - They are helpful if the operation performed at Reduce task is Associative and Commutative in nature, as then we can perform part of that task at each Map task running node itself, thus reducing the workload for Reduce task and also benefitting parallelism(combiners running paralley at different nodes).
+ - They are helpful if the operation performed at Reduce task is Associative and Commutative in nature, as then we can perform part of that task at each Map task running node itself, thus reducing the workload for Reduce task and also benefitting parallelism(combiners running in parallel at different nodes).

 ### **Hashing (key, value) Pair:**
 the (key, value) pairs are hashed into multiple intermediate files.